Access and participation

-Our Widening Participation and Outreach Fund supports a strategic programme of activities that open up pathways into higher education for individuals from communities that are under-represented in the arts.
+Our Access and Participation fund supports a programme of activities that open up pathways into higher education for individuals from communities that are under-represented in the arts.

 Help us to

-- Encourage applications from diverse candidates, particularly from working-class and lower-income families, Black, Asian and Minority Ethnic (BAME) backgrounds, communities beyond the South East of England, and people with physical and sensory impairments.
+- Encourage applications from diverse candidates, particularly from working-class and low income families, Black and Global Majority backgrounds, communities beyond the South East of England, people with physical and sensory impairments, and people who are care experienced.

 - Increase diversity across the Academy and affect change in the industry in which our students gain employment.